-This Privacy Notice (“Notice”) sets out USIT Ireland LTD, a company incorporated in Ireland, and all their brands, including but not limited to Camp USA, StudentTravel.com, Work in Ireland, Interrail.ie, (collectively referred to in this document as “USIT”, “we” “our” or “us”) protects the privacy of your personal information.
+This Privacy Notice (“Notice”) sets out Gen TAO LTD, a company incorporated in Ireland, owner of the collective brand USIT which represents trading names including but not limited to USIT.ie, J1online.ie, CampUSA.ie, USAvisa.ie, StudentTravel.com (collectively referred to in this document as “USIT”, “we” “our” or “us”) protects the privacy of your personal information.

 This Notice will apply to how we handle your personal information how it is collected, used and disclosed.
 When we provide our services to you it is necessary to process your data.
-In some cases we may require your consent to process your data such as marketing activites.
+In some cases, we may require your consent to process your data such as marketing activities.
 If you do not agree with any part of this Notice, you must not provide your personal information to us.
 If you do not provide us with your personal information, or if you withdraw a consent that you have given under this Notice, this may affect our ability to provide services to you or negatively impact the services we can provide to you.
 For example, most visa applications must be made under the participant’s full name and must include contact details and appropriate identification (e.g. passport details/copy).
-We cannot make an application for you without that information. .
+We cannot make an application for you without that information.

 Please note that our website and other digital platforms may contain links to third party websites or digital platforms which are provided for your convenience.
 We are only responsible for the privacy practices and security of our own digital platforms.

 If you have any questions about this privacy notice or about your personal data, please email us at email@example.com.

-The GDPR applies to ‘personal data’ meaning any information relating to an identifiable person who can be directly or indirectly identified in particular by reference to an identifier.
+The GDPR applies to ‘personal data’ meaning any information relating to an identifiable person who can be directly or indirectly identified by reference to an identifier.
 This definition provides for a wide range of personal identifiers to constitute personal data, including name, identification number, location data or online identifier, reflecting changes in technology and the way organisations collect information about people.
 The GDPR applies to both automated personal data and to manual filing systems where personal data are accessible according to specific criteria.
 This could include chronologically ordered sets of manual records containing personal data.

 Generally, the type of personal information we collect about you is the information that is needed to facilitate your work and travel bookings or enquires and to arrange travel or other related services and/or products on your behalf.